Fashions' Guide to Easily Upcycling and Recycling Clothes

 It's natural to part with pieces of your wardrobe as your tastes and circumstances evolve.
 Even the most conscious shoppers do.
 But what really can make the difference is what you do with the clothes and accessories you're getting rid of.

-As recent as several years ago, it was difficult to make an informed decision and to navigate fashion's resale and recycling resources, especially for pieces in good condition.
-Luckily, in 2024, sustainable brands are investing in these programs and expanding their reach—offering recycling, resale, and trade-in options online and throughout their brick-and-mortar stores.
+As recent as several years ago, it was difficult to navigate fashion's resale and recycling resources, especially for pieces in good condition.
+Luckily, in 2024, sustainable brands are investing in these programs and expanding their reach—offering recycling, resale, and trade-in options online and throughout their brick-and-mortar stores while educating consumers about where and how to recycle fashion.
 Most of them are easy to partake in with a quick shop visit or the click of a few buttons.

 The brands on this list, vetted by Marie Claire editors, offer palatable sustainable practices to help combat that shocking figure.
 While many of them offer straightforward recycling and resale options, others are innovating with incentives.
 Responsible basics brand For Days offers shopping credits in exchange for pre-loved clothes, while timepiece company Citizen Watches will take your old watch batteries off your hands and turn them into works of art.
 Others, like contemporary designer Ulla Johnson and tote bag maven Mansur Gavriel, are offering peer-to-peer re-sale platforms to help people connect directly with fellow fans of the brands.